alvii147/Boilerplate/README.md

 createboilerplate -p DjangoProj -a DjangoApp -R -t EST django
 ```

 This creates a [Django](https://www.djangoproject.com/) project and application.
-The application includes user registration and login pages, rendered with Bootstrap 4 HTML templates.
+The application includes, a custom user model, a user registration page and a user login page, rendered with Bootstrap 4 HTML templates.
 The [Django REST framework](https://www.django-rest-framework.org/) option also sets up a REST API that allows CRUD operations.

 ![Django Tree Structure](img/django_tree.png)